learn-co-curriculum/dsc-implementing-statistics-with-functions-lab/README.md

 ## Summary

-In this lab, we performed a basic, yet detailed statistical analysis around measuring the tendencies of center and spread for a given dataset.
+In this lab, we performed a basic, yet detailed, statistical analysis around measuring the tendencies of center and spread for a given dataset.
 We looked at building a number of functions to calculate different measures and also used some statistical visualizations to strengthen our intuitions around the dataset.
 We shall see how we can simplify this process as we study `numpy` and `pandas` libraries to ease out the programming load while calculating basic statistics.